1240117300/2020RM-Armor-Detect/README.md

 # 2020RM-Armor-Detect
-This project is the detection code of the sentinel armor of the Jianfeng team of Shenyang Jianzhu University
+This project is the detection code of the sentinel armor of the Jianfeng team of Shenyang Jianzhu University， Code presidential frame reference to the sentinel vision program of Southeast University 2018，

 # Platform:
 1.ubuntu16.04